Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding

 \subsection{Registration: Geometric Correspondence}

-To evaluate the geometric information contained in the foundation model features, we design the following new task, \textbf{partial scene registration}, based on the point cloud registration~\cite{regtr, regformer} task.
-From a complete point cloud representing the entire scene, we sample a pair of point clouds $P_1\in \mathbb{R}^{N_1\times 3}$ and $P_2\in \mathbb{R}^{N_2\times3}$ within the scene, where $P_1$ and $P_2$ contain all the points that can be observed in two sets of consecutive views, respectively.
+To evaluate the geometric information contained in the VFM features, we design the following new task, \textit{partial scene registration}, based on the point cloud registration~\cite{regtr, regformer} task that performs homography estimation between two point clouds.
+From a complete point cloud representing the entire scene, we sample two point clouds $P_1\in \mathbb{R}^{N_1\times 3}$ and $P_2\in \mathbb{R}^{N_2\times3}$ within the scene, corresponding to two sets of consecutive viewpoints which have a certain amount of overlapped region but are displaced with a homography transformation.
 Our goal is to find the homography matrix $H$ that correctly transforms the points in $P_1$ to register with $P_2$.
 Compared to the semantic segmentation task evaluated in Section~\ref{sec:segmentation}, the partial scene registration task requires the foundation model features to have the capability of finding \textit{geometric correspondence} for registration, which cannot be achieved simply by finding the correspondence according to semantic understanding.
 For example, in semantic correspondence, we may find two semantically similar points, one on the left side of the sofa in $P_1$, while the other on the right side of the sofa in $P_2$.
 As a result, if we register the two partial point clouds solely based on semantic correspondence, we will fail to find the correct homography to align one point cloud with the other.
-The foundation model features need to be equipped with geometric understanding capability to achieve decent performance on our partial scene registration task.
+The VFMs need to be equipped with geometric understanding capability to achieve decent performance on our partial scene registration task.